See Sri Lanka By Train

-There is more than 1 500 kilometers of railway across the island, including some of the most stunning routes in the world.
+There are more than 1 500 kilometres of a railway across the island, including some of the most stunning routes in the world.

 See Sri Lanka: Beautiful west Cost of Sri Lanka

-In the very beginning of the train ride you will be passing through a neighbourhood city of Kollupitiya.
+In the very beginning of the train ride, you will be passing through a neighbouring city of Kollupitiya.

-The district has highly multicultural aspects on every corner, packed with cozy restaurants and street markets including the main Kollupitiya Market offering everything from delicious food to handicrafts.
+The district has highly multicultural aspects on every corner, packed with cosy restaurants and street markets including the main Kollupitiya Market offering everything from delicious food to handicrafts.

 Apart from shopping, the National Museum definitely deserves your

 visit as it is the largest museum in the whole country.